vert-x/vert-x.github.io/docs_md/embedding_manual.md

 The methods available on `PlatformManager` roughly map to the actions performed by the `vertx` command at the command line.

-## Jars
+## Required jars

-To embed the Vert.x platform you will need all the jars from the Vert.x install lib directory on your classpath.
+To embed the Vert.x platform you will need all the jars from the Vert.x install `lib` directory on your classpath.
 You won't need the hazelcast jar if you aren't using clustering.

 ## System Properties

 When using the platform manager the following system properties can be set:

-* `vertx.home` - When installing system modules, vert.x will install them in a directory `sys-mods` in this directory.
+* `vertx.home` - When installing system modules, vert.x will install them in a directory `sys-mods` which is in the directory given by this property.
 * `vertx.mods` - When looking for or installing non system modules Vert.x will look in the directory `mods` in the current working directory.
-If `vertx.mods` is set this will tell Vert.x to instead look in the provided directory.
+If this property is set this will tell Vert.x to instead look in the provided directory.

 ## Config files

 The Vert.x platform will look for various config files on the classpath.
 The vert.x platform .jar contains the default files inside it, but if you want to override any settings you can provide your own versions - just make sure you put them on the classpath ahead of the vert.x platform jar.

-### `langs.properties`
+### File `langs.properties`

 This config file tells Vert.x which modules contain the language implementations for particular languages.
 It's described in the [Support a New Language Guide](language_support.html)

-### `cluster.xml`
+### File `cluster.xml`

 This configures Hazelcast clustering.
 It's described in the [main manual](manual.html).

-### `repos.txt`
+### File `repos.txt`

 This configures which repositories the Vert.x module system will look in for modules.
 It's described in the [modules manual](mods_manual.html).